 2. It uses public feedback from customers and across the supply chain, plus peer review and support, to maintain quality and enhance reputation.
 Reputation becomes a key factor in promoting stability, and hence resilience.

 3. It provides transparency on finances, so that customers and suppliers know that there are no excessive profits or salaries.

 4. It provides transparency of social and environmental criteria: showing that the enterprise is doing their best to follow good environmental practice, ethical trading and employment practices.

 5. It reduces dependence on outside financial pressures and on the need for conventional money, through the use of gift economy and local currencies.

 6. It reduces competition between similar Transition Enterprises by encouraging them to adjust their practices so they separate niches, serve somewhat different clients.

 How might these objectives be met?

 The system would incorporate some kind of local bank/credit union/building society that offered a mixture of conventional and complementary currencies (obj 5).
-See more on our thinking about a Transition Bank.
+See more thinking about a Transition Bank.